Filter...

 Louise Vogel

 If you haven't joined us for one of our Dance Parties yet, what are you waiting for?
-This is the perfect opportunity to have fun even if you have two left feet and haven't danced in decades.
-You can get on the dance floor or simply come to enjoy the music at this gathering of people primarily aged 50+.
+Don't worry if you have two left feet and haven't danced in decades -- come have fun on the dance floor or simply enjoy the music.

 Logistics: